Elder Q&A

 My primary interests include advocating for youth, elders and education, and holding strong traditional values and language, being a responsible relation within K’é, and being a thoughtful steward for our natural world, the Earth.
 I currently serve as a board member of the Indigenous Circle of Flagstaff (ICF).

-Read more: NACC Elder Viki Blackgoat
+Read more: CNAIF Elder Viki Blackgoat

 Elder LeRoy Shingoitewa